cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 }
 ```

-Theta uses the `cosmos` address prefix.
+The Cosmos Hub Testnet uses the `cosmos` address prefix.
 This is the default used by `DirectSecp256k1HdWallet`, but you are encouraged to explicitly define it as you might be working with different prefixes on different blockchains.
 Now you can add in `runAll`:

 ```typescript
 const aliceSigner: OfflineDirectSigner = await getAliceSignerFromMnemonic()